Sachin-s-DevOps-Projects/Docker-practices/commands.md

 docker run -d --mount source=<-volume_name->, target=/app nginx:latest
 ```

+*This mount will be in a specific directory in Host OS.
+We dont need it creat it.
+Docker will create a logical volume (Tha's mean docker will create a directory)
+by itself

-*This mount will be in a specific directory in Host OS, and the mount will be in /app directory in the container (Because  target=/app )
+*And the mount will be in /app directory in the container (Because  target=/app )

 ### 18) Get all details(Inspect) about a specific container including mount details

 ```
 docker inspect <-container_name->
 ```

 Destinations - This will depicts where the mount in container

 Source       - This will depicts where the mount in host OS